List of association football clubs in New Zealand

-Association football, also known as football and previously known as soccer, is a popular recreational sport in New Zealand.
+Association football, also known as football and soccer, is a popular recreational sport in New Zealand.
 The sport is administered in New Zealand by the governing body New Zealand Football (NZF).
 This is a list of association football clubs that play in the top leagues in New Zealand and Australia.

 Administration

 New Zealand is divided up into six regional federations that help in the administration and promotion of the sport in New Zealand: